The Beatles — ‘You’re Gonna Lose That Girl’ (video from the movie “Help!”)

 And in music as well, I like the stripped down.
 In classical music, always chamber, never symphonic.
 I like to hear exactly what I’m hearing.
 In rock, acoustic.
 I hate double-tracked vocals and rattling, obfuscating cymbals.
 Look me in the eye and give me what you got.

 Here, let me show you what I mean.
 These are my two favorite musical videos–Rick Danko of The Band singing the divine ‘Unfaithful Servant’ and Luciana Souza singing Naftali Neruda’s ‘Sonnet 49’.
 Unadorned, restrained, straightforward.
 Glitzless.
 Pristine and perfect.
-And here’s another one – The Beatles singing ‘You’re Gonna Lose That Girl’ from “Help!”.
+And here’s another one (significantly more fun if you can find a clean copy of it, such as – The Beatles singing ‘You’re Gonna Lose That Girl’ from “Help!”.

 I recently rewatched The Beatles’ movie “Help!”
 I probably saw it twice when it was released in the summer of 1965.
 It was of course a tremendous letdown after “Hard Day’s Night”–unfocused, humorless, self-indulgent, flat.
 Still, I waited a couple of months after it was released to go see it.
 I wasn’t going to put myself in a movie theater with all those screaming girls.
 But I hadn’t seen it since.